Want to become a safer driver while also making some money? A defensive driving class can snag you a car insurance discount.

 "With people that take the course just for a ticket, we find anywhere from 75 percent to 85 percent in the next five years don't have a citation or a crash," he says.

-Madia says, "Having a speeding ticket can increase your annual premium from 5 percent to 20 percent.
+Eric Madia, auto product vice president for Esurance, recommends taking a course after a violation because "having a speeding ticket can increase your annual premium from 5 percent to 20 percent.
 In some cases, it's a pretty big pop to your insurance premium."

 Most companies and states will allow you to renew the training (and discount) every three years.